dblock/code.dblock.org/_posts/2015/2015-08-31-getting-out-of-your-first-git-mess.markdown

 Since most students use git for the very first time they often make some kind of mess.
 Everyone successfully forks the repository, clones it locally, makes changes (usually on _master_), commits and pushes, but that's where the issues begin.
 They try to update from the upstream repository, squash commits, rebase things and make a huge mess.
 This is normal, git is very powerful and can be very confusing.
 Eventually it becomes muscle memory and you can only really get there by doing it yourself.

-After helping about 5 students I decided to write this up.
-Here's a quick tutorial on getting out of any mess.
+After helping a handful of students I decided to write this up.
+Here's a quick tutorial on getting out of a git mess.

-### Clean-ish Slate
+### Make a Clean-ish Slate

+The first goal is to make both the local computer's and our Github fork's _master_ branches look like the _upstream_, the repository that was forked, _master_ branch, without losing changes already made.

-First, checkout the _master_ branch.
+Checkout the _master_ branch.

 ```
-git checkout master
+(big-mess)$ git checkout master
+Switched to branch 'master'
+Your branch is up-to-date with 'origin/master'.
 ```

 Make sure there're no changes currently on master.